 Howard County Center of African American Culture will host its 21st annual Juneteenth celebration.
 The two-part event will begin at 10 a.m. on the steps of the Historic Oakland Manor.
 Bring your own lawn chair to this socially distanced event that will include a performance of the Negro National Anthem.

-Just a short trip outside of Howard County will be the one of Baltimore City’s largest Juneteenth celebrations in Reservoir Hill.
+Just a short trip outside of Howard County will be one of Baltimore City’s largest Juneteenth celebrations in Reservoir Hill.
 The Festival will take place from 10:30 a.m. to 4:30 p.m.
 In addition to several musical performances, workshops and activities, the festival will also have a COVID-19 vaccination clinic, health screenings and insurance enrollment among other resources.

 African American History & National Road to Freedom